Umuhasna/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file
 Delete the directory
 script that changes the working directory to the previous one Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long formatWrite a script that prints the type of the file named iamafile
+Create a symbolic link